This post contains affiliate links. Please see our disclosure policy.

-These festive Honey Cookies are soft and thick, with a creamy honey cream cheese frosting.
+Honey Cookies are soft and thick, with a creamy honey cream cheese frosting.
 These chewy cookies hold their shapes perfectly while baked, and can be decorated however you like!
-I’ve included tips, tricks, and my tools in the post for decorating your cookies like Christmas trees.
+I’ve included tips, tricks, and tools in the post to help decorate your cookies like festive Christmas trees.

-- Soft Honey Cookies – These delicious cookies are thick and chewy cookies, with a delicious honey flavor from real honey.
-They’re not overly sweet at all – the flavors are perfectly balanced, and a hint of cinnamon adds the perfect balance.
+- Soft Honey Cookies – These delicious cookies are thick and chewy (not cakey!) cookies, with a delicious honey flavor from real honey.
+They’re not overly sweet at all – the flavors are perfectly balanced, and a hint of cinnamon helps with that.

-- Cutout Cookies – These cutout cookies hold their shapes perfectly when baked!
-Just be sure they’re chilled going into the oven.
+- Cutout Cookies – These cutout cookies hold festive shapes perfectly when baked!

-- Honey Cream Cheese Frosting – Just a touch of honey in the frosting adds such a delicious flavor!
+- Honey Cream Cheese Frosting – A touch of honey in the frosting adds such a delicious flavor!

-- All-purpose flour – Spoon & level your flour for best results.
-Scooping the measuring cup directly in will lead to too much flour.
+- Spoon & level your flour for best results.
+Scooping the measuring cup directly into the bag/jar leads to too much flour.
 Or use a scale, and weigh 135 grams of all-purpose flour per cup.

 - Dairy-free – Use your favorite dairy-free butter and cream cheese (in the frosting) to make these cookies dairy-free.

 Step 1: Make the Cookie Dough.
-Cream together your wet ingredients in a large mixing bowl using an electric mixer, or use a stand mixer with the paddle attachment.
-Start with the butter and brown sugar.
-Then, mix in the honey and vanilla.
-Add you dry ingredients to the honey mixture, and mix on medium speed until a cohesive dough forms.
+Cream together your wet ingredients in a large mixing bowl using an electric mixer, or a stand mixer with the paddle attachment.
+Add you dry ingredients and mix on medium speed until a cohesive dough forms.

 Step 2: Roll and Chill the Dough.
 Divide the dough in half and roll each half to 3/8 inch or 1/2 inch thick between sheets of parchment paper.
 Chill until firm, then use cookie cutters to cut desired shapes.

 Step 3: Bake the Cookies.
-Bake cookies as directed in the recipe card below for best results.
+Bake cookies as directed in the recipe card below.
 They will look a tad puffy on the cookie sheet right out of the oven, but will settle down as they cool.
 Let cookies cool on the pan a few minutes before transferring to a cooling rack.

 Step 4: Make the Frosting.
-Cream together butter, cream cheese, powdered sugar, and honey for our Honey Cream Cheese Frosting.
+Cream together butter, cream cheese, powdered sugar, and honey.
 Divide it into smaller bowls and use gel food coloring to make desired colors.

 Expert Success Tips: